flindt/TT_torcs_racing_board/README.md

 TT_torcs racing board
 =====================

-Technology template on how to make openwrt run on the Asus RT-N16 router
+Technology template on how compile the Torcs Racing Board Server

 Purpose
 -------
-This TT provides an easy way of flashing or reflashing the router.
+This TT provides an easy way compiling the TRB server on a linux platform.
-It is intended to be the easy solution when the router behaves oddly due to some configuration issue.

 Requirements